awesome-pro/aayush/README.md

 <img src="public/icons/logo.png" width="150">

-Welcome to **Aarogya AI** – your trusted partner in healthcare.
-Aarogya AI leverages the power of advanced artificial intelligence to provide seamless online consultations and appointment booking.
+Welcome to **Aayush** – your trusted partner in healthcare.
+Aayush leverages the power of advanced artificial intelligence to provide seamless online consultations and appointment booking.
 Our application integrates cutting-edge AI chatbots to ensure you receive timely and accurate health advice, right at your fingertips.

 ## Featuresx